HOURS FOR 2022

-Leaf Miners are the larva from flying insects like, moths, sawflies, beetles, and flies.
-They lay their eggs on the underside of the leaf and when the eggs hatch they start to burrow into the leaf, leaving a tunnel (or mine) through your plants leaves as they suck the sap out of the leaf.
+the eggs hatch they start to burrow into the leaves, making a tunnel (or mine) through your plants leaves as they suck the sap out of them.

-There are several different varieties of Leaf Miners (eg. Tomato Leaf Miner, Citrus Leaf Miners, Boxwood Leafminer, etc.) but controlling them is the same for each.
+There are several different varieties (eg. Citrus, Boxwood, Tomato Leaf Miner, etc.) but controlling them is the same for each.

 Here are some of the best natural ways for Leaf Miner control.

 - Keep an eye on your plants.
 At the first sight of a brown wiggly line, squish the line between your fingers to prevent further infestation.